Mrs. Parker and the Vicious Circle: Development

 Director Alan Rudolph was fascinated with the Algonquin Round Table as a child when he discovered Gluyas Williams' illustrations in a collection of Robert Benchley's essays.
 Speaking in 1995, he said "the Algonquin Hotel round table, what it symbolised, and the ripple effect that went out from it, was probably up there in the 50 most significant events of the century".
 After making The Moderns, a film about American expatriates in 1920s Paris, Rudolph wanted to tackle a fact-based drama set in the same era.
 He began work on a screenplay with novelist and former Washington Star journalist Randy Sue Coburn about legendary writer Dorothy Parker.
+Coburn had written a novelisation of Rudolph's Trouble in Mind and she and Rudolph had previously collaborated on two scripts together.
+She said she "basically wrote [Mrs Parker] on my own and then he came in and started adding things by the time it went into production."

 In 1992, Rudolph attended a Fourth of July party hosted by filmmaker Robert Altman, who introduced him to actress Jennifer Jason Leigh.
 Rudolph was surprised by her physical resemblance to Parker and was impressed by her knowledge of the Jazz Age.
 Leigh was so committed to doing the film that she agreed to make it for "a tenth of what I normally get for a film".

 The screenplay originally focused on the platonic relationship between Parker and Robert Benchley, but this did not appeal to any financial backers.
 There still was no interest even when Altman came on board as producer.
 The emphasis on Parker was the next change to the script, but Rudolph still had no luck finding financing for "a period biography of a literate woman."

 Altman used his clout to persuade Fine Line Features and Miramax—two studios he was making films for—to team, with the former releasing Mrs. Parker and the Vicious Circle domestically and the latter handling foreign distribution.
 Altman claimed that he forced the film to be made by putting his own money into it, adding, "I put other projects of mine hostage to it.
 I did a lot of lying."